Real Estate Prices and Overview

 of family and social issues such as poverty, high rates of school dropouts,

 crime, and other societal problems.

-Also, the S Halsted St / W 56th St neighborhood is unique for having just
+of the adult residents in the S Halsted St / W 56th St neighborhood do

 Notable & Unique: Modes of Transportation